 This AMAZING INDOOR skatepark is a must visit for local skateboarders.
 Q Skatepark hosts lessons for beginners and intermediates as well as Skate camp.
 If your kids are interested in skating or just starting out, this is a must visit facility.
 Visit https://www.qskatepark.com for more information.

 Forest Park is home to many unique amenities including a 1920’s Herschell carousel, a Tom Thumb miniature golf course, a 9-hole regular golf course and a skate park.
 The skate park is fenced in right near the playground and miniature golf course.
 Families can spend a whole day enjoying all this park has to offer.
 The skatepark is fairly large and located in the heart of the park.
 Visit https://www.cityofnoblesville.org/ for more information.

 6001 Edenshall Lane

 James A. Dillon Park has a nice combination of amenities including spray park, disc golf, playgrounds and a skate park.
 This park has something for everyone.
 Visit https://www.cityofnoblesville.org for more information.

 This skate park is awesome and includes all the things skateboarders want in one location.
 This huge park has lots of cool features and will surely impress your kids.
 Skateboarding lessons are offered through the Monon Center at this skate park.
 Visit https://apm.activecommunities.com? to learn about lessons.
 Visit https://www.carmelclayparks.com for more information.

 South Main Street

-This skate park is connected to the Historic Greenway Trail and has several quarter pipes, rails, tables, and pyramids as well as other concrete structures.
+This skate park is connected to the Historic Greenway Trail system and has several elements for budding skateboarders.
 Visit https://www.festivalcountryindiana.com/franklin-action-skate-park for more information.

 Monroe County Skate Parks